11 dec 2018

 “We have a concept called “speed of light” and everything is done at this speed.
 Agile, nimble and grow like crazy.
 As we grow, we split out businesses and appoint a leader.”

-“We don’t report to the organization, we report to the mission.”
+“We don’t report to the organisation, we report to the mission.”

 Changing the culture to allow failure is not just about the CEO though.
 Unless all of the management team understand and truly embrace this attitude, the ‘safe’ environment will not exist.